 Signature of Authorized Agent: The person gaining access must sign and complete this section.

-Authorized Agent/Attorney-In-Fact: Located at the bottom of page 2, the person gaining access must provide their personal information and complete this section.
+Authorized Agent/Attorney-In-Fact: Located in the middle of page 3, the person gaining access must provide their personal information and complete this section.

 What can an LTA do?

 LTAs only have specific account-related roles